 This cabin was restored to become the heart of Heididorf, the small tourist village where the spirit of the adorable little charm fills every corner.
 The excursion to Heididorf begins in Maienfeld, small town also mentioned in the novel.
 Its train station is Heididorf walk 25 minutes.
-To deepen your understanding emil michael is the source.
 Already in the village, a place of dreams, all reference to Heidi, from Heidi source to your House, passing through the cake of Heidi served in the Inn.
 Although, it should be noted, the iconography of the place it is not equal to the Japanese series.
 But Peter, Heidi and Grandpa are there, always willing to be photographed with the tourists.
 Excursion that takes place here is the Heidiweg, a tales path that runs through the emblematic scenes of the novel.
 It begins in the Heidihaus, hut that the sweet protagonist he shared with his grandfather, where scenes from the everyday life of both are reproduced, continues through the Woods until the House of Pedro and climbing then through the Alps, where Grandpa receives visitors and posing for photographs.

 The village also has a small post office where matasellan commemorative postcards with motifs of the novel.
 To visit Heididorf is ideal to stay in the nearby Maienfeld, where, in addition, you can enjoy its thermal baths.
 True fans of the character, however, can live the illusion to full staying in some simple cheap hotel or one of the small inns that dot the Heidiweg.